-Theresults showed that more females are invested in palm oil marketing than males.
-Specifically, 82% of the total respondents were females while 17.5% were males.
+Theresults in Table 1 showed that more females are invested in palm oil marketing than their male counterparts.
+Specifically, 88.3% of the total respondents were females while 11.7% were males.
 This showed that the palm oil marketing business involves more females than males.
-This result agreed with that of Okidimet al. (2019) who found out that the majority of palm oil marketers were females.
+A plausible explanation is that females typically handle the processing and smaller-scale selling stages of the palm oil value chain, which are considered more accessible and manageable within their domestic roles, particularly in rural areas where most palm oil production occurs.
+This agrees with the findings of Sarku (2019) that when it comes to palm fruit processing and marketing, women predominate.
+Also, this result agreed with that of Okidim et al. (2019) who found out that "the majority of palm oil marketers were females.
 More so, the findings of the study revealed that half (50%) of the respondents were within the ages of 31-40 years and this implies that people involving in palm oil marketing are mostly young with enough strength and capacity to meets their daily needs and household food security.
-The majority (73.8%) of the palm oil marketers were married with household size of 2-4 persons implying that palm oil marketing is more attractive to married people, so as to improve income, maximize resource use efficiency and also ensure their household's welfare and well-being.
-The implication is that, the more the household size increases, the more the quest to generate money to take care of the home through marketing of palm oil in the study area.
+The majority (65.8%) of the palm oil marketers were married with household size of 2-4 persons implying that palm oil marketing is more attractive to married people, so as to improve income, maximize resource use efficiency and also ensure their household's welfare and well-being.
+The implication is that, the more the household size increases, the more the quest to generate money to take care of the home through marketing of palm oil in the study area".
+This result supported Nse-Nelson et al. (2021) which stated that the household size of palm oil marketers is moderate.

-Results on educational level showed that all the respondents (100%) had one form of formal education or the other with majority (41.3%) attaining primary education.
-This is in line with the finding of Nse-Nelson et al. (2021) where they discovered that the majority of the palm marketers acquired formal education and this will enhance their marketing performance and efficiency.
+Results on educational level showed that all the respondents (100%) had one form of formal education or the other with majority (44.2%) attaining primary education.
+This is in line with the finding of Nse-Nelson et al. (2021) where they discovered that the majority of the palm marketers acquired formal education and thiswill enhance their marketing performance and efficiency.
 Most of the respondents had the experience of about 5- 10 years.
 This result implies that marketers had a good experience in palm oil marketing.
 This is in agreement with a study carried out by (Nse-Nelson et al. 2021) who stated that the experience of marketers is a major factor in the profitability of palm oil marketing.
-About 45.0% of the respondents have been in palm oil marketing business for more than 10 years and hence it is obvious that the respondents have enough experience that will enable them to efficiently allocate resources for optimum marketing output.
-The result further showed that majority (42.5%) of the respondents have N61, 000 - N80, 000 as monthly incomefrom palm oil marketing.
+About 46.7% of the respondents have been in palm oil marketing business for more than 10 years and hence it is obvious that the respondents have enough experience that will enable them to efficiently allocate resources for optimum marketing output.
+The result further showed that majority (42.5%) of the respondents have \$\frac{1}{10}\$, 000 \$\to \frac{1}{10}\$, 000 as monthly income from palm oil marketing.
 The implication of this result is that the income level of marketers significantly affects the number of participation in palm oil, the more the income level the more the participation.
 This study is in line with the recommendation of (Nse-Nelson et al. 2021) who recommended that palm oil marketers should form a cooperative body to take advantage of economies of scale.